10,000 years ago

 Temple on the hill precedes the invention of agriculture

-The earth is emerging from the last ice age when temperatures had been about 7°C cooler and the northern latitudes frozen under ice sheets.
+The Earth is emerging from the last ice age when temperatures had been about 7°C cooler and the northern latitudes frozen under ice sheets.
 Sea level is about 40 meters below what it is today.
 The Sahara is a grassland, and the Tigris and Euphrates valley a cradle of civilization.
 Large mammals in Asia and North America have already been driven to extinction by climate stress and hunting.
-Settled civilizations are emerging, some of which learn to manage their environments for long-term stability. (more)
+Settled civilizations are emerging, some of which learn to manage their environments to support larger populations. (more)

 Domestic animals in approximate locations of origin and a selection of animals that went extinct in Quaternary period.